-597. Greenbelt development policies are important components of ecosystem based infrastructure development.
-To maintain ecosystem function in any built-up areas require open space for proper development of greenbelt.
-The proposed fertilizer industry is located in an ECA where ecosystem needs proper care.
-A large number (Approximately 3,750) of small to big-sized trees (mostly sapling and juvenile trees) will be harvested during site preparation which may cause significant deterioration of floral and faunal habitat quality (for details impacts please see Chapter 7).
-Here, greenbelt development in the project site can play a significant role in reducing and mitigating the deleterious impact.
-There are usually different kinds of animals and plants in the greenbelt that can improve the atmospheric environment, effectively reduce traffic and industry noise, provide habitat of a wild animal protection area, increase biodiversity, store carbon and so on.
+650. Greenbelt development policies are important components of ecosystem based infrastructure development.
+To maintain ecosystem functions in any built-up areas require open space for proper development of greenbelt.
+The proposed fertilizer factory is located on the left bank of the Shitalakhya River, which is an Ecologically Critical Area (ECA) where ecosystem needs proper care.
+A large number (Approximately 3,750) of small to big-sized trees (mostly sapling and juvenile trees) will be felled down during site preparation which may cause significant deterioration of floral and faunal habitat quality (for detail impact please refer Section 7.4).
+Greenbelt development in the project site can play a significant role in reducing and mitigating the deleterious effect on the local ecosystem.
+There are usually different kinds of animals and plants in the greenbelt that can improve the atmospheric environment, effectively attenuate traffic and factory noise, provide habitat of a wild animal protection area, increase bio-diversity, store carbon, etc.

-598. Proper implementation of greenbelt area requires information on available space for plantations.
-Satellite image analysis and field work observation found that there were open spaces available in three different landuses class such as Built-up Areas, Agricultural land and River bank areas.
-In the agricultural land corridors, 1m buffer strip plantation can be developed using various fruit species.
-An ecotone zone width of 10m buffer can be developed along both sides of the river bank with large and medium canopy tree species.
-To increase green space along the built-up areas boundary, 4m buffer plantation can be developed with mixed species plantation.
+651. Proper implementation of greenbelt area requires information on available space for plantation.
+Satellite image analysis and field work observation found that there might be open spaces available in four different landuse classes such as around the Plant Unit area, Pond area, Rural Settlement and River bank areas.
+In the rural settlement land corridors, 1m buffer strip plantation can be developed using various fruit species.
+An ecotone zone with the width of 10m buffer can be developed along both sides of the river bank with large and medium canopy tree species.
+To increase green space around the ponds, 3 m buffer plantation can be developed with mixed species plantation.
+In addition, 5 m buffer area can be created around the Plant Unit area.
 An overview of space available for greenbelt development is mentioned in Figure 9.1.
-Image analysis shows that approximately 42 ha of land is available in the project bounding area where 1,05,000 individual plants can be planted.
-This will cost approximately USD 44,379 or Tk.
-37,50,000 (Bangladeshi Currency)(Table 9.1).
+Image analysis shows that approximately 18.22 ha of land is available in the project bounding area where 45,550 individual plant can be planted.
+This will cost approximately USD 22,398 or Tk.
+1,881,432 (1 USD=84 BDT) (Table 9.1).
+Plantation beyond the Project site can be done by the Proponent as a part of their Corporate Social and Environmental Responsibility (CSER) and inside the Project site for the welfare of the employees of the fertilizer factory for the function of noise attenuation and carbon capture.
+Such plntation will also support the local wildlife and sustain the local ecosystem in the long run.
+Based on the identified risk and impact, several management plans related to greenbelt are outlined here.
 Based on the identified risk and impact, several management plans related to greenbelt are outlined here: